Iranian Arabs: Khuzestan

-Most Iranian Arabs in Khuzestan Province speak Arabic and Persian.
+Most Iranian Arabs in Khuzestan province are bilingual speakers of Arabic and Persian.
 The Arabic spoken in the province is Khuzestani Arabic, a mixture of Gulf Arabic and South Mesopotamian Arabic.

-Hamid Ahmadi noted that the Arabs of Khuzestan Province are direct descendants of the ancient population of the area, having adopted the Arabic language and identity with the spread of Islam, although there are numerous immigrant Arab tribes of Khuzestan with origins from the Arabian Peninsula, such as the Banu Ka'b at Dawraq, the later Fallāhīya and present-day Shadegan, the Musha'sha' at Hoveyzeh, Banu Tamim, and more from southern Iraq.
+Hamid Ahmadi noted that the Arabs of Khuzestan province are direct descendants of the ancient population of the area, having adopted the Arabic language and identity with the spread of Islam.
+However, there are numerous immigrant Arab tribes of Khuzestan with origins from the Arabian Peninsula, such as the Banu Ka'b at Dawraq, the later Fallāhīya and present-day Shadegan, the Musha'sha' at Hoveyzeh, Banu Tamim, and more from southern Iraq.

-The Bani Turuf tribe is settled in the Dasht e Azadegan (formerly Dasht-e Mīshān) around the town of Hūzagān (formerly Hoveyzeh), and consists of seven tribes, the Sovārī, Marzaā, Shorfa, Banī Sāleh, Marvān, Qāṭeʿ, and Sayyed Nemat.
+The Bani Turuf tribe is settled in the Dasht e Azadegan (formerly Dasht-e Mīshān) around the town of Hūzagān (formerly Hoveyzeh).
+It consists of seven tribes: the Sovārī, Marzaā, Shorfa, Banī Sāleh, Marvān, Qāṭeʿ, and Sayyed Nemat.
 North of the lands of the ʿAnāfeja of the Āl Katīr, in the area called Mīānāb, between the Kārūn and Karkheh Rivers, dwell several Arab tribes, of which the best known are the Kaab (probably an offshoot of the Banī Kaʿb of southern Khuzestan), the ʿAbd al khānī, the Mazraa, the Al Bū Rāwīya, and the Sādāt.
 These tribes gradually immigrated into Iran during and after the early years of the Qajar period.

-Culture of Iranian Arabs in Khuzestan
+Culture

-Strong blood relation which is one of the peculiarities of Arab society, results in cooperation between Arabs in hardships as well as the intensification of internecines between tribes.

-Iranian Arabs are well known for hospitality too.
+Strong blood relation, one of the peculiarities of Iranian Arab society, results in cooperation between Arabs in hardship as well as the intensification of hostilities between tribes.
+Iranian Arabs are also well known for their hospitality.

-Iranian Arab Women's costumes
+Women's clothing

-Women's scarves have various types including Aba that is a black Chador with long sleeves from which hands are only exposed from wrist.
-Another is called Asabe or a turban like scarf, and the quality of the used cloth denotes the social rank of the woman.
-Pooshie is a mask-like silk cloth that covers the face.
-Dresses are of different types too.
-Nefnef is a long loose dress and Thoub is a gauzy loose dress that is worn on the Nefnef.
-Ne'al and Kabkab or Karkab are two kinds of footwear.
+Women wear various types of scarves.
+The aba is a black robe-like dress with long sleeves from which hands are only exposed from the wrist.
+Another is the asabe, a turban-like scarf; the quality of the cloth denotes the social rank of the woman.
+The pooshie is a mask-like silk cloth that covers the face.
+Dresses also come in different types.
+The nefnef is a long loose dress, and the thoub is a loose, gauzy dress that is worn on the nefnef.
+Ne'al and Kabkab, or Karkab, are two kinds of footwear.

 Fars

-Khamseh Arab nomads live in eastern Fars Province (From Lar and close surrounding areas to Khorrambid and Bavanat).
-Arabs that live in eastern Fars Province and Hormozgan mostly belong to the tribes of Banu Tamim, Banu Kaab and Banu Hammed.
+Khamseh Arab nomads live in eastern Fars province (From Lar and close surrounding areas to Khorrambid and Bavanat).
+Arabs that live in eastern Fars province and Hormozgan mostly belong to the tribes of Banu Tamim, Banu Kaab and Banu Hammed.

 Khorasan

-Khorasani Arabs are descended from Arab migrants from Arabia.
+Khorasani Arabs are descendants of Arab migrants from Arabia.
 Most Khorasani-Arabs belong to the tribes of Sheybani, Zangooyi, Mishmast, Khozaima and Azdi.
 According to a 2013 article in peer-reviewed journal Iran and the Caucasus, the Khorasani Arabs, numbering c.
 50,000, are "already almost totally Persianised".
-Only a very few speak Arabic as their mother tongue.
-Khorasani-Arabs in the cities Birjand, Mashhad and Nishapur are a small ethnic group but most are Persianized.
+Very few speak Arabic as their mother tongue.
+Khorasani-Arabs in the cities Birjand, Mashhad and Nishapur are a small ethnic group, but most are Persianized.